 In recent years, North Korea’s relationships with South Korea, Japan and the United States have become increasingly strained.
 The demise of North Korea’s relationship with South Korea occurred in response to the THAAD Defense System that South Korea announced.
 North Korea’s relationship with Japan has also become tense due to Japan’s disapproval of its nuclear program.
 In 2017, North Korea launched its second ballistic missile over Japan which caused further tensions to the relationship.

 Since 2018, the United States and North Korea have worked to repair their damaged relationship.
-Trump has made efforts to explore this relationship, which has often led to further aggression as North Korea has consistently refused to obey Trump’s orders.
+Former President Donald Trump made efforts to explore this relationship, which has often led to further aggression as North Korea consistently refused to obey Trump’s orders.
 In fact, satellite images suggest that North Korea has expanded its long-range missile base and has maintained its goal of mass-producing nuclear warheads for its developing arsenal.

 Internally, Human Rights Watch has referred to North Koreans as “some of the world’s most brutalized people” because of the heavy political and economic restrictions placed upon its citizens.

 United States President Joe Biden’s first trip to Japan and South Korea has seen an increase in North Korean ballistic missile tests as well as the threat of their seventh nuclear test.
 President Biden has so far taken a different approach to his predecessor, stating that he would not meet with Kim Jong-un unless he was “sincere” and “serious”.

 Soldiers: One million, plus five million reserves and 200,000 special force troops.